HyperspaceApp/Hyperspace/doc/api/Explorer.md

 #### /explorer/hashes/:hash [GET]

-Get informations about a specific hash such as transactions and addresses.
+Get information about a specific hash such as that of a transaction or address.

 ###### Query String Parameters
 The following parameter can be specified.
 ```
-// Hash of the requested transaction.
+// Hash of the requested item.
 hash
 ```